swkBerlin/rspec_kata/README.md

 You can not actually execute this application, because we want you to focus o n the tests.
 To see examples how it should work, look at the tests!

+### How your tests should look like

+We always follow the following pattern in structuring our tests, because this way they are easy to maintain, to extend and to read (in case of failure).
+It is inspired by [betterspecs.org](www.betterspecs.org)

+	describe Class do
+		let(:service) { Service.new}
+		let(:data) { "data" }

+		before do
+			#setup
+		end

+		describe "#method" do
+			subject { service.method }

+			it "returns nil" do # the default case subject.should be_nil
+			end

+			context "some context is given" do
+				before do
+					#setup context
+				end

+				it "returns 2" do
+					subject.should == 2
+				end

+				it ...
+			end

+			context ...
+		end

+		describe ...
+	end

 ###The challenge

 First improve [reservation_service_spec.rb](spec/reservation_service_spec.rb) using RSpec.
 Start with list_reservations and then refactor the tests for reserve.
+To see how you should structure it, check [file_store_spec.rb](spec/file_store_spec.rb).

 Then refactor [store_spec.rb](spec/store_spec.rb).
 It is a test/unit test, so you have to port it to RSpec first.
 You will need mocking and there is sample code for the necessary mocking in the comments.